 I hadn’t planned to hike Sagamook Peak in Mount Carleton Provincial Park in northern New Brunswick.
 But sometimes you have to be flexible in your thinking.
 I’m a peak bagger at heart.
-And I had come to bag Mount Carleton – the highest peak in New Brunswick – at 820 metres and the highest peak in the Maritimes.
+And I had come to bag Mount Carleton – the highest peak in New Brunswick – at 820 m and the highest peak in the Maritimes.

-But after a lot of humming and hawing and chatting with the Mount Carleton Provincial Park person I elected to do hike to the top of Sagamook Peak at 777 metres instead – for one reason – better views.
+But after a lot of humming and hawing and chatting with the Mount Carleton Provincial Park person I elected to do hike to the top of Sagamook Peak at 777 m instead – for one reason – better views.

 Now you’d think you get the best views at the top of the highest peak but as it turns out you get views of trees – about ten million of them – but many of those trees are being logged and there are no lake views whatsoever.
 I wanted ten million trees and a gorgeous lake view.
 And that’s just what I got on Sagamook Peak.

 The trail to Mount Sagamook Peak is very steep at times – a bit like a stair master except that it’s in the woods.
 Fortunately the trail to the top is only 2.3 kilometres long if you hike the loop in a counter-clockwise direction – 3.5 kilometres hiking it the other way.

 No matter how you do it, pay attention to your footing as numerous roots and rocks – especially if it’s wet, will conspire to trip you.
 (It’s best to descend on the longer, east route.)
 Don’t expect much in the way of views until you reach the signed lookouts or the summit.

 The hiking is very pleasant though through open woods much of the time.
 On the descent I passed through a section thick with wild blueberries and near the base of the trail mushrooms were sprouting up too.